-Ric Gazarian: Yeah, so for a podcast, just type in Counting Countries on your favorite podcast player.
-I have a blog that's Global Gaz so just type that in on Google or social media.
-And the third one is going to extraordinarytravelfestival.com, use the code Maverick, and come hang out in Bangkok in November.
+Ric Gazarian: Yeah, so for a podcast, just type in "Counting Countries" on your favorite podcast player.
+I have a blog that's "Global Gaz" so just type that in on Google or social media.
+And the third one is going to extraordinarytravelfestival.com, use the code MaveRic, and come hang out in Bangkok in November.

 Matt Bowles: We are going to link all of that up in the show notes, folks.
-So just go to one place at themaveRicshow.com and go to the show notes for this episode.
+So just go to one place at themsels.
 There you're going to find direct links to everything we have discussed on this episode.